Bureau of Justice Statistics: Programs

-The BJS conducts the Annual Survey of Jails of a sample of about 950 U.S. jails, and a periodic Census of Jails covering all U.S. jails.
+The BJS conducts the Annual Survey of Jails of a sample of about 950 American jails, and a periodic Census of Jails covering all American jails.

-Data from these programs was used to show that local jails in the U.S. had a sharp decline in inmates from February to May, 2020 of perhaps 185,000 inmates, more than 20% of the inmate population, in response to the danger of covid-19 on a crowded incarcerated population.
+Data from these programs was used to show that local jails in the United States had a sharp decline in inmates from February to May 2020 of perhaps 185,000 inmates, more than 20% of the inmate population, in response to the danger of COVID-19 on a crowded incarcerated population.
 Many inmates were given an "expedited release".